sixeyed/docker-windows-workshop/backend-rest-api.md

 ## Upgrade to use the new API

 Now we can run the app and have the reference data served by the API.
-Check out the [v3 manifest](./app/v3.yml) - it adds a services for the REST API.
+Check out the [v3 manifest](./app/v3.yml) - it adds a service for the REST API.

 The manifest also configures the web app to use the API.
 This has to be a change to the monolith - in this case using Dependency Injection to load a different implementation of the reference data loader.